 Street with its giant porn screens and darkroom warren plus a busy disco 'til 7am

-*3am Friday and Saturday nights is showtime at XXL.
+* Friday and Saturday nights is showtime at TOP.

-Outdoor cruising hasn't really taken off in Riga - hardly surprising in the freezing
+Outdoor cruising hasn't really taken off in Riga given all the freezing temperatures.

 BED & BOARD